 Drink water the first thing in the morning

 Start your day by drinking water the first thing in the morning to make it easier for you to meet the recommended guidelines.
 Instead of plain water, you can simply have warm water with some lemon juice in it.
+Or, alternatively, you can have fruit water.

 If you are really bad at remembering to drink water throughout the day, then set some reminders.
 You can do this in various different ways, for example, you could set reminders directly on Google, just google “water drink reminder” and it will appear on top.